Chay2203/SoCo/README.md

 <br>
 Follow these steps to set up SoCo and enjoy easy access to YouTube analytics.

-**1. Download SoCo Folder**
+**1. Download soCo Folder**
 <br>
-Ensure you have the SoCo folder downloaded to your device.
+Ensure you have the soCo folder downloaded to your device.

 **2. Open Chrome Extensions**
 <br>